DR. JILL PECHACEK: LEGACY HERO

-Her campaign to make life better is emblematic of Dr. Jill’s ebulliently positive outlook, despite facing enough challenges for multiple lifetimes.
-At 25, she was diagnosed with ovarian cancer, just before her last semester of medical school.
-She even turned that into a positive and never missed a day of school.
+Her determination to make life better was emblematic of Dr. Jill’s ebulliently positive outlook, despite facing enough challenges for multiple lifetimes.
+She was diagnosed with ovarian cancer, just before her last semester of medical school.

-“That was my first time being a patient with a serious condition,” she said.
-“What a great perspective to have before graduating as a physician.”
-She said she didn’t have a doubt in her mind that “I was going to beat this.”
-She went on to have three children: sons Hawk and Brooks and daughter Hope, who range in age from 15 to 11.
+“That was my first time being a patient with a serious condition,” she said during an interview in 2017.
+She said she didn’t have any doubt she was going to defeat ovarian cancer.
+She did just that and went on to have three children: sons Hawk and Brooks and daughter Hope, who are now teenagers.

 This time it was tougher for her to stay positive.
-“There’s been more fear and anxiety, because my survival isn’t about just me, it’s about my kids,” she said.
-“But I keep reminding myself that I am not a statistic.”
+“My survival isn’t about just me, it’s about my kids,” she said.

 Never Giving In

-With boundless determination, she traveled to six different cancer-care institutions around the country in search of the optimal treatment, though she was already receiving regular infusions of Folfirinox, a cocktail of chemotherapy drugs.
-Sometimes, she would complete an infusion shortly before boarding a flight to one of these institutions.
-Other times, she required I-V fluids during the flight to avoid dehydration.
-Once, the aide accompanying her stood during the entire three-hour flight except for takeoff and landing to act as a human I-V pole, switching arms mid-flight.
-“Those were really hard, dark days,” she said, “with ‘doom and gloom’ consults that all estimated I had about six months to live.”
+With boundless determination, she traveled to six different cancer-care institutions around the country in search of optimal treatments, though she was already receiving regular infusions of Folfirinox, a cocktail of chemotherapy drugs.“Those were really hard, dark days,” she said, “all consults estimated I had only about six months to live.”

-She said he is “so collaborative and so passionate about working together to find the best treatment for me,” she said.
-She flies to Arizona about every eight weeks to be seen by Dr. Von Hoff and by Erkut Borazanci, M.D., a medical oncologist, clinical investigator at HonorHealth Research Institute and medical director of the institute’s early cancer detection program.
+She flew to Arizona about every eight weeks to be seen by Dr. Von Hoff and by Dr. Erkut Borazanci, an oncologist and clinical investigator at HonorHealth Research Institute.

 Life Lessons Shared With Others

-What she has gleaned from a diagnosis of pancreatic cancer, she said, is that “you can’t hold resentment in your heart.
-So many amazing things come out of challenging times, and life is all about deepening relationships and all of the new people that God brings into your life.”
+What she gleaned from a diagnosis of pancreatic cancer, she said, “you can’t hold resentment in your heart.
+So many amazing things come out of challenging times, and life is all about dee3pening relationships and all of the new people that God brings into your life.

 She has undergone separate surgeries to have her pancreas removed and two-thirds of her liver removed.
-Her latest scan in August 2017 showed no evidence of disease, but because of significant side effects from having had chemotherapy every week for almost three years, she isn’t practicing medicine anymore.
+Her scan in August 2017 showed no evidence of the disease, but because of significant side effects from having chemotherapy every week for almost three years, she isn’t practicing medicine anymore.

-In the meantime, she will be a speaker for the first time at the 15th Annual Seena Magowitz Golf Classic, a fundraising event held in Boston August 26, 27 and 28.
-2017.
-She feels guided by wisdom from several sources, including Verse 31:25 from the Book of Proverbs that says, “She is clothed with strength and dignity and she laughs without fear of the future.”
-She remains determined “to do whatever it takes to be here because I’m extremely motivated and confident in my future.”
-She urges those in her audiences to “let your faith be bigger than your fear” and underscores that “God has a plan for you.”
+Having spoken at the 2017 Annual Seena Magowitz Foundation Golf Classic in 2017, she felt guided by wisdom from several sources, including Verse 31:25 from the Book of Proverbs that says, “She is clothed with strength and dignity and she laughs without fear of the future.”
+She remained determined “to do whatever it takes to be here because I’m extremely motivated and confident in my future.”
+She urged those in her audience to “let your faith be bigger than your fear” and underscored that “God has a plan for you.”